cdl-geneseo/geneseo-dictionary/Y/Yack.md

 # Yack

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Yack

 Created by  Unknown User (kmh28), last modified on Dec 01, 2008

 (verb) Other spellings &quot;yac&quot;, &quot;yak&quot;.
 To vomit.